 - amputations due to neuropathy or vessel disease

-Type 2 diabetes may increase the risk of developing Alzheimer’s disease, especially if your blood sugar is not well controlled.
+Type 2 diabetes may increase the risk of developing Alzheimer’s disease, especially if your blood sugar is not well managed.

 Complications in pregnancy

-High blood sugar levels during pregnancy can harm mother and child, increasing the risk of:
+High blood sugar levels during pregnancy can increase the risk of:

 - high blood pressure